Skip to main content

 • Oliver Stone

 Students interested in other fields will also find top-notch programs and interdisciplinary opportunities.
-Yale especially values students who are intellectually involved outside of school, such as performing research or publishing op-eds.
+Yale especially values students who are intellectually engaged outside of school, such as performing research or publishing op-eds.

 Yale student life is centered around its residential college system.
-All students are randomly assigned to one of fourteen colleges, where they remain for their time at Yale.
+All students are randomly assigned to one of fourteen colleges, where they remain during their time at Yale.
 Each college features a library, gym, dining hall, and activity spaces.
-These colleges provide students with a tight-knit and diverse community immediately upon arrival.
+These colleges offer students a tight-knit and diverse community immediately upon arrival.

 Yale stands apart from other colleges in a variety of ways.
 Learn about them in our article, What is Yale University Known For?